DAR Meeting. Second Tuesday. 1:00 pm. Nov. 13. Tuesday. Local chapter of the DAR meets monthly.

 Genealogy Group.
 First Tuesday.
 3:00 – 4:00 pm.
 Nov.
 6. General discussion group.
 Open to new members.
 Round table discussions.

 Kindle help sessions.
-First Thursday, 10 am to 12 noon.
-June 7, 2018.
-All are welcome.
+Second Thursday, 10 am to 12 noon.
+Nov.
+8 All are welcome.
 Appointment recommended.
 Call Judy at 322.7377 or leave a message at the library to set up an appointment.

 Neighbors Helping Neighbors.
 Last Friday, 10:00 – 12:00 pm.
-June 29, 2018.
+No meeting in November.
 The focus of this group is to assist aging individuals in Stockton Springs who want to remain in their homes.
 This is a volunteer group of like-minded community members.

 Painting Group.
 Every Wednesday 1:00 – 3:00 pm.
 For artists of all skill levels and experience.

 Tai Chi Classes.
 Every Friday.
-10:00 am January through June.
+10:00 am.
+Free.
 Held next door at the Stockton Springs Town Office.